Noblesville School Board chooses restroom design, approves bid for ESC renovation

 Other options the board did not approve include adding a half-height wall in the middle of the bathroom or having one of the two restrooms be for males and the other for females.

 According to a rendering of the approved design, the bathroom entry is fully visible from the hallway to allow passive supervision.
-Each stall has full-height walls and doors with vape sensors and security cameras.
+Each stall has full-height walls and doors with vape sensors.
+The restrooms will have cameras outside of the stalls.
 The restroom is for all students, but the design includes a full-height wall separating it into sections for males and females.

 The board also approved upgraded emergency alert sensors for the restrooms that can detect certain words and loud noises or commotion.
 They also can identify how many people are in a space.
 The sensitivity levels can be adjusted.